pepperTux/peppertux-game/README.md

 * Everyone who worked on SuperTux 0.0.0 to 0.0.6 - All the assets from SuperTux 0.0.6 that were used for this recreation.
 * Lukas Nystrand (Mortimer Twang) - Mortimer's Chipdisko
 * Larry Ewing - Creator of Tux
+* Discover HaxeFlixel (Book) + Scribd - This recreation's code will likely look like the code in that book quite a lot.

 ## More Info
 I don't know who made salcon, the credits in SuperTux 0.0.6 doesn't say who made it I think.